Queen's Gambit Declined: 1.d4 d5 2.c4...... 6.Qc2

 History and Notable Players

 It arises from the Queen's Gambit Declined: 1.d4 d5 2.c4...
 Nf6.
-Among the most prolific practitioners on the White side are Aleksej Aleksandrov (8 games), Simon Bekker Jensen (8 games), Radoslaw Wojtaszek (7 games).
-On the Black side, notable exponents include Robert Rabiega (9 games), Uwe Boensch (9 games), Dibyendu Barua (7 games).
+Among the most prolific White practitioners are Aleksej Aleksandrov (8 games), Simon Bekker Jensen (8 games), Radoslaw Wojtaszek (7 games).
+Black-side regulars include Robert Rabiega (9 games), Uwe Boensch (9 games), Dibyendu Barua (7 games).

 Practice on Chessiverse